 Students in the Curatorial Program are permitted to count practica completed in the course of their MA studies in other departments against their diploma, provided they submit a report relevant to curatorial work.

-Combined with seminars in critical museology and the history of museums and galleries, as well as cutting case studies in international museology, the Practicum places our students at an advantage when they make their career move.
+Combined with seminars in critical museology and the history of museums and galleries, a`s well as cutting case studies in international museology, the Practicum places our students at an advantage when they make their career move.

 All students planning to enrol in a practicum course should carefully review ahead of time assignment requirement and deadlines as detailed in the course outline.
 Click here to review the Fall 2023 or Winter 2024 course outlines.